 Timely, well-crafted, easy-to-read executive news briefs can make you look like a hero to your C-Suite and executive team.

 See how Fullintel’s human-driven media monitoring and curation can make your PR and communications team look like bigger superheroes than they already are.
-Request a free Fullintel trial today.
+Request a free customized executive news brief today.

 Andrew is Co-Founder and President of Fullintel.
 His 25-plus years of media intelligence experience helps large organizations and Fortune 1000 companies such as Johnson & Johnson, Intuit, Bell, Textron, Royal Caribbean International, and Shell plan and implement day-to day and crisis media monitoring and analysis strategies and best practices.
 He also co-founded dna13, the world’s first software-as-a-service media monitoring platform, which was eventually acquired by PR Newswire.